Ganon-M/ergodox-vim-ubuntu/README.md

 Performance testing and training was carried out on [typing.io](https://typing.io/).
 Relative performance is in comparison to a baseline measurement I obtained using a conventional keyboard.
+After using it for 2+ months I would not consider switching back to a conventional keyboard for programming.
+You can purchase these keyboards on [ergodox-ez.com](https://ergodox-ez.com/).

 | Time (days) | Typing speed (wpm) | Relative performance  |
 | ----------- |:------------------:| ---------------------:|